 Dik Patterson's great-grandfather began making maple syrup on the family sugar bush over 125 years ago.
 This tradition passed down through the Patterson family until 1970 when production stopped.
 However, by this time syruping was in Dik's blood and he knew he had to eventually bring the tradition back.

-Patterson Sugar Bush was established in 1988 when Dik and his wife, Colleen, tapped 5,000 trees on a portion of the 300-acre family sugar bush and produced 1,000 gallons of pure maple syrup during their first year.
+Patterson Sugar Bush was established in 1988 when Dik along with his wife Colleen, sons Tim and Matt, daughter Cynthia, and a few eager helpers, tapped 5,000 trees on a portion of the 300-acre family sugar bush and once again began producing maple syrup on the family land.
 Over the years they tapped more and more trees throughout the sugar bush and the operation continued to grow.
-In 2011 they took a substantial leap and purchased an additional 160 acres of pristine maple forest along the beautiful Flambeau River just south of the Flambeau Flowage.
+In 2011, they added an additional 160 acres of pristine maple forest along the beautiful Flambeau River just south of the Flambeau Flowage.
 Today, Patterson Sugar Bush taps 20,000 maple trees while still maintaining their small family farm roots.

 From Forest to Fork, we take great pride in our product and our forest, producing Wisconsin's Finest 100% pure, organic maple syrup.
 Sweet!